artbrock/holochain_docs/DNA-Reference.md

 **DataEncryption**
  : What are the options for encrypting data at rest in the dht.db that don't break db functionality?
 Is there really a point to trying to do this?

+**MaxEntrySize**
+  : Sets the maximum allowable size of entries for this holochain